Progress in science revolves around disproving and discarding theories that are no longer useful.

 So, it seems that, while saturated fat is not a “free food”, it might not be as toxic as we have been led to believe, at least compared to monounsaturated and polyunsaturated fats.

-Belief #3: Monounsaturated fat and polyunsaturated fats are “good fats”
+Nutrition Myth #3: Monounsaturated fat and polyunsaturated fats are “good fats”

 Mainstream advice (e.g. USDA Dietary Guidelines) suggests that monounsaturated and polyunsaturated fats are “good fats” that should be used to replace saturated fat.
 Polyunsaturated and monounsaturated fats are prominent in plant-based oils (although seed oils still have some saturated fat).

 A large amount of our dietary guidance has been driven by people with ethical or religious convictions against animal-based foods.
 It’s also relevant to note that the US Dietary Guidelines are controlled by the United States Department of Agriculture.
 So it shouldn’t be a surprise that their guidance favours the products of agriculture (e.g. corn, wheat and soy).

 The chart below shows that the production of monounsaturated fat (olive oil and canola oil) has been trending up.

 With the decrease in saturated fat, monounsaturated fat has also been increasing as a percentage of total fat.